The Side Gig (everything you need to start earning on the side)

 There are a few things that we need to acknowledge up front:

-• Out of the 3 easiest ways to make money, the easiest way to earn money on the side is to freelance.
-You can start earning money immediately, you can rapidly test your offerings, and you can cut through the unnecessary work of productizing and increasing your salary.
+• The easiest way to earn money on the side is to freelance.
+You can start earning money immediately, rapidly test your offerings, and cut through the unnecessary work of productizing and increasing your salary.

 • Just like dating, it will probably take repeated failures to find a good match between your hobbies and what the market wants.

 That last point is very important.
-Sometimes people spend so much time building up a business with business cards and websites and licenses that when they actually launch and find the market won’t pay for their offering, they give up, exhausted and frustrated.
-I’ll show you how to streamline the process so you can rapidly test ideas and refine them (OR, skip ahead to my Idea Generator Tool).
+Sometimes, people spend so much time building up a business with business cards, websites, and licenses that when they actually launch and find the market won’t pay for their offering, they give up, exhausted and frustrated.
+I’ll show you how to streamline the process so you can rapidly test ideas and refine them.

 Example #1: How I used these principles to launch this site

-I originally started “I Will Teach You To Be Ric” as a 1-hour free course that I taught at Stanford.
-It was never designed to make money, it was just something cool that I wanted to do.
-When I’d hear friends complaining about money at the dining hall, I’d say, “Hey, you should come attend this class I put together it’s free and it takes about an hour, and I’ll show you all the basics of money, banking, budgeting, saving, and investing.”
+I originally started “I Will Teach You To Be Rich” as a 1-hour free course that I taught at Stanford.
+It was never designed to make money.
+It was just something cool that I wanted to do.
+When I’d hear friends complaining about money at the dining hall, I’d say, “Hey, you should come attend this class I put together.
+It’s free, and it takes about an hour, and I’ll show you all the basics of money, banking, budgeting, saving, and investing.”
 The response was VERY positive.
 People said, “Wow, that sounds awesome!”

 And then they would never show up.

-Repeatedly, over 1.5 years, I struggled to have anyone show up.
+Over 1.5 years, I repeatedly struggled to have anyone show up.
 I would wonder to myself, “Why am I trying so hard to give people GOOD, FREE information about stuff they really need to know?”
-I felt like a career counselor, one of the most under-appreciated (and hopeless) jobs.
+I felt like a career counselor, one of the most underappreciated (and hopeless) jobs.

 After trying all kinds of strategies to get people to attend, including emailing THEM and trying to coordinate times, I switched approaches.
 Instead of in-person events, I launched iwillteachyoutoberich.com so people could read it out of the comfort of their own dorm rooms.
 Later, I learned why this was so successful: People don’t like attending events about money because (1) it makes them feel bad about themselves, (2) the events are usually boring and/or scammy, and (3) people have to publicly admit they don’t know about money.